By Kristy Gustafson

 Art lovers, walk down to Grayton Beach’s latest landmark, the Grayt Wall, an enjoy the community’s collective artistic expression!

 For some underwater awesomeness, check out the Underwater Museum of Art, the first of its kind in North America.
 Located in the Gulf of Mexico off the coast of Grayton Beach, Florida, it was included in Time Magazine’s list of World’s Greatest Places in the Visit category.

 Start your day right at Black Bear Bread Co. with a hot cup of joe, a draft of CBD Kombucha, or your favorite homemade pastry.
 (Pro tip: their biscuits and chocolate chip cookies are to die for.
 Pro tip #2: everything there is to die for…)

 For lunch, some of our top picks include Chanticleer for their fresh salads, sandwiches (made with homemade bread), and their famous Tomato Basil Soup; Chiringo for tacos, burgers, and bowls, and one of their deliciously colorful cocktails; or Hurricane’s for oysters and a laid-back vibe.
-If you’re looking to switch up your usual, hit up Nanbu Noodle Bar for some seriously good ramen, poke, and dumplings.
-(Also available for delivery!)
+If you’re looking to switch up your usual, hit up Nanbu Noodle Bar for some seriously good ramen, poke, sushi and dumplings.

 Stroll down to Lululemon or the Shops at Grayton for some shopping in between meals.

 Got kids in tow?
 Stop in the Sea Life Discovery Center, a non-profit organization developed to connect kids to the ocean through hands-on discovery programs.
 Grayton Beach State Park is another great option with year-round camping and more family fun.

 For dinner spots, Grayton Beer Brewpub has a little something for everyone, plus handcrafted beer made right here in town.